interstellar-soft/snackAttackPOS/README.md

 ## Desktop Builds

 The `frontend/` package now ships an Electron wrapper so Aurora POS can be run as a desktop application with automatic updates.
 See [`docs/electron.md`](docs/electron.md) for development instructions, packaging commands, and update configuration.

+## Installing JavaScript dependencies

+This monorepo uses npm workspaces.
+Running `npm install` from the repository root will install the `frontend/` dependencies automatically.
+If you prefer to manage the frontend in isolation you can continue to run `npm install` directly from the `frontend/` directory.